Broncos, Wilson edge Niners, Garoppolo 11-10 in prime time

 Before Gordon’s score, Garoppolo’s 3-yard strike to Brandon Aiyuk in the first quarter stood as the only touchdown on the night.

-For a while it looked like this might be the first 7-5 finish since Washington beat Detroit on Oct.
-16, 1938.

-Garoppolo and the 49ers may never have been happier for a safety, because he stepped out of the back of the end zone while tossing a pass that Chubb picked off at the 3 and crossed the goal line for what the Broncos thought was a pick-6 that would have erased a 7-3 deficit.
+Garoppolo and the 49ers may never have been happier for a safety, because he stepped out of the back of the end zone while tossing a pass that Chubb picked off at the 3 for what the Broncos thought was a pick-6 that would have erased their 7-3 deficit.

 But it was a safety, leaving the 49ers clinging to a 7-5 lead in the third quarter.